obidea/semantika-example/README.md

 $ git reset --hard FETCH_HEAD
 ```

-Now if you do `ls` (or `dir` in Windows), you will see the `example/` folder and other extra files from this repository.
+Now if you do `ls` (or `dir` in Windows), you will see the `example/` folder and other extra files to run the code.
+You  still can do `git pull` to update any changes in the example code.

 ### Step 4: Compile the examples

 To compile the examples you will need [Java SDK 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) in your local system.

-The example folder consists of two main examples for testing the "SPARQL Query Answer" feature and "RDB2RDF Data Export" feature.
+The `example/` folder contains two main examples for testing "SPARQL Query Answer" and "RDB2RDF Data Export" feature.
+In the root folder, type (or paste) each *javac* command.

 ```
 $ javac -cp .:*:lib/* example/queryanswer/QueryAnswerTest.java